gasparka/spectrogram/README.md

 Average-pooling reduces the noise of the spectrogram and downsamples the datarate to 2.5MB/s, which allows remote deployment by using ARM board and SoapySDR-Remote.
-This repository provides necessary docker images.
+This repository provides the necessary docker images.

-NOTE: Your LimeSDR-Mini needs to have a cooling solution, see below for an example.
+NOTE: LimeSDR-Mini needs to have a cooling solution, see below for an example.

 # Running the driver on ARM devices